pyca/pyopenssl/doc/api/ssl.rst

      .. versionadded:: 0.14

-.. py:data:: ELLIPTIC_CURVE_DESCRIPTIONS

-    A dictionary mapping short names of elliptic curves to textual descriptions.
-This dictionary contains exactly the set of curves supported by the OpenSSL build in use.

-    The keys are the curve names that can be passed into Constants used with :py:meth:`Context.set_tmp_ecdh_curve` to
-    specify which elliptical curve should be used for ECDHE key exchange.

 .. py:data:: OPENSSL_VERSION_NUMBER

     An integer giving the version number of the OpenSSL library used to build this